Blog / Beginner's handbook / Color Matching Guide for Print-on-Demand Products

 The designs on your screen won't always match the ones on your printed product 100%.

 Most beginner or web design software supports only the RGB color space.
-Advanced design programs (see our blog on free Photoshop alternatives!) allow you to switch between the RGB and CMYK color spaces.
+Advanced design programs (see our blog on free Photoshop alternatives) allow you to switch between the RGB and CMYK color spaces.

 The CMYK color space recognizes a smaller range of colors than RGB.
 If your design has colors outside of the CMYK color space, then our printing software matches those colors to the closest ones in the CMYK color space.

-To take color matching in your hands, design within the CMYK color space and then convert to RGB yourself, without losing any colors.
-Or, if your software doesn’t support the CMYK color space, use an online RGB to CMYK converter to check which colors of your design are out of CMYK color space and adjust those.
+To control color matching, work in sRGB and use CMYK as a preview space.
+Or, if your software doesn’t support the CMYK color space, use an online RGB to CMYK converter to check which colors of your design are out of the CMYK color space and adjust those.

 Your print outcome varies depending on the fabric you choose to print on.
 Printful has plenty of options to pick from, like: